 Panasonic G9 versus Olympus E-M10 III

-The physical size and weight of the Panasonic G9 and the Olympus E-M10 III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Olympus E-M10 III.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (23 percent) than the Panasonic G9.
 Moreover, the E-M10 III is substantially lighter (38 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.